Administrative policies of Ali: Fiscal policies

 Ali opposed centralized control over provincial revenues.
-He also equally distributed the taxes and booty amongst Muslims, following the precedent of Muhammad and Abu Bakr.
+He also equally distributed the taxes and booty amongst Muslims, following the precedent of Muhammad.
 Ayoub and Jafri write that Ali distributed the content of the treasury of Kufa every Friday.
 This practice may indicate the egalitarian views of Ali, who thus attempted to unravel the social order established under his predecessors: Umar distributed the state revenues according to perceived Islamic merit and precedence, which nevertheless led to class differences in the Islamic community, placing the Quraysh above the rest of Arabs, and Arabs above non-Arabs.
 Umar apparently later came to regret this system, which replaced the Quranic principle of equality among the faithful.
 In turn, Uthman was widely accused of nepotism and corruption.
 During his caliphate, the tribal elites returned to power at the cost of the early Muslims.

 The departure of Ali from the status quo on the distribution of revenues particularly appealed to the late immigrants to Iraq, among whom were the non-Arab converts in Kufa, for whom Ali championed a universalist vision of Islam which offered them equal rights.
 More generally, the egalitarian policies of Ali earned him the support of nearly all underprivileged groups, including the Ansar, who were sidelined after Muhammad by the Qurayshite leadership, and the qurra (lit.
 'Quran readers'), who sought pious Islamic leadership.
 This latter group of early Muslims were interested in restoring the social order of Umar and saw Ali as their best hope for achieving that.
 In contrast, Talha and Zubayr were both Qurayshite companions of Muhammad who had amassed immense wealth under Uthman.
 They both revolted against Ali after the caliph refused to grant them favors.
 Some other figures among the Quraysh also turned against Ali for the same reason, write Ayoub and John McHugo.
 Ali is said to have even rejected a request by his brother Aqil for public funds, whereas Mu'awiya readily offered all of them bribes.
 By comparison, Ali continued to pay the Kharijites their shares from the treasury after they rose against him.
 Regarding taxation, Ali instructed his officials to collect payments on a voluntary basis and without harassment, and to prioritize the poor when distributing the funds.
 Ali was concerned with agriculture, suggests Ann Lambton, and instructed Malik al-Ashtar in a letter to pay more attention to land development than short-term taxation.